JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 ## 2020.3

 ### Notable Changes in IntelliJ Platform 2020.3

+IntelliJ Platform migrated to Java 11
+: Using Java 11 is now required, please see [blog post](https://blog.jetbrains.com/platform/2020/09/intellij-project-migrates-to-java-11/).

 Reparsing of `IReparseableLeafElementType`
 : For elements whose `IElementType` implements this interface, platform attempts reparse when a modification is made right before or after the leaf element preventing reparsing the whole file.